To sign a contract for the transfer of land in BC, you have to use a handwritten signature.

 Common questions

-both parties agreed on all the essential terms required to form a binding agreement,
+both parties agreed on all the essential terms, and

 a reasonable bystander would conclude the parties intended to be bound, and